 January 2, 2020—It took not once, but twice for me to notice the Tiffany cuff designed by Elsa Peretti in the new Wonder Woman 1984 trailer.
 The first time I saw the action-packed preview in theaters I was just in awe of Gal Gadot’s moves amped up by an instrumental remix of New Order’s Blue Monday.
 The second time I caught the trailer, I spotted the jewel in the second it is on screen and squealed.

-When Wonder Woman is reunited with her old flame Steve Trevor (Chris Pine), she wears an elegant white gown with a silver Bone Cuff designed by Elsa Peretti for Tiffany & Co. as well as several of the designer’s Diamonds-By-The-Yard necklaces.
+When Wonder Woman is reunited with her old flame Steve Trevor (Chris Pine), she wears an elegant white gown with a gold Bone Cuff designed by Elsa Peretti for Tiffany & Co. as well as several of the designer’s Diamonds-by-the-Yard necklaces.

 They are exactly the jewels Wonder Woman should be wearing, despite the fact that they were launched 10-years before 1984.
 If I could change anything about the costuming I would have liked to see Gadot wear a pair of the cuffs for symmetry to her super heroine costume, but that is just nitpicking.

 Peretti’s collection has a strong independent woman sensibility that isn’t like any other designer.
 Director Patty Jenkins knows about it intimately.
 She wore one of Elsa Peretti’s Bone Cuffs to the Wonder Woman premiere in 2017.

 When Elsa Peretti joined Tiffany & Co. in 1974, America was in the midst of the second wave of feminism and a fresh push for equal rights.
 Liberated women were heading into the office and they wanted to look as modern as they felt in sportswear that included pants, wrap dresses and a new kind of ease.
 Peretti’s jewels were perfectly in sync with women’s modern styles and point of view.